 From Sin to Salvation (Death to Sin, Life through Christ)

-When sin entered the world through Adam, the repercussion is death to all mankind.
-Sinners are into the world even before the beginning of time.
-These sinners are the fallen angels deceived by the father of all lies, who rebelled against God for power but was defeated by the angels of God.
-These angels were cut off from heaven and thrust down by God to the earth.
-At first, the earth was formless, uninhabited and darkness was all over the surface of the sea.
-The judgment followed one sin and brought condemnation, but the gift followed many trespasses and brought justification.
+When Sin entered the world through Adam, the repercussion was death for all humanity.
+Sinners have been in the world even before the beginning of time.
+These sinners are the fallen angels deceived by the father of all lies, who rebelled against God for power but were defeated by the angels of God.
+God cut these angels off from Heaven and thrust them down by God to the earth.
+At first, the earth was formless and uninhabited at first, and darkness was all over the sea’s surface.
+The judgment followed one Sin and brought condemnation, but the gift followed many trespasses and justification.

-In Romans 5:17-21(NIV), “For if by the trespass of the one man, death reigned through that one man, how much more will those who receive God’s abundant provision of grace and of the gift of righteousness reign in life through the one man, Jesus Christ!
-Consequently, just as one trespass resulted in condemnation for all people, so also one righteous act resulted in justification and life for all people.
+In Romans 5:17-21(NIV), “For if by the trespass of the one man, death reigned through that one man, how much more will those who receive God’s abundant provision of grace and the gift of righteousness reign in life through the one man, Jesus Christ!
+Consequently, just as one trespass resulted in condemnation for all people, so did one righteous act that resulted in justification and life for all people.
 For just as through the disobedience of the one man, the many were made sinners, so also through the obedience of the one man, the many will be made righteous.
-So that just as sin reigned in death, so also grace might reign through righteousness to bring eternal life through Jesus Christ our Lord.
+So that just as Sin reigned in death, grace might reign through righteousness to bring eternal life through Jesus Christ our Lord.

-We all sinned no matter how much we attempt to stay away from it.
-Even some parents made great efforts to achieve to be sinless in accordance to their belief so that their children will be free from inheriting the sin originated in the Garden of Eden.
+We all sinned no matter how much we attempted to avoid it.
+Even some parents made great efforts to achieve to be sinless by their belief so that their children would be free from inheriting the Sin that originated in the Garden of Eden.
 2 Samuel 11:2-5 “One evening David got up from his bed and walked around on the roof of the palace.
 From the roof, he saw Oman bathing.
-The woman was very beautiful.
-David sent someone to find out about her, then sent messengers to get her, slept with her, and conceived. ”The Bible clearly stated how easy it is to sin and explains the process in James 1: “but each person is tempted when they are dragged away by their own evil desire and enticed.
-Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death.”
-For out of the heart come evil thoughts, taking the life of the husband, destroyed a family with unclean desires of the flesh.
-After the desire has conceived, it gives birth to sin; and sin, when it is fully grown, gives birth to death.
+The woman was wonderful.
+David sent someone to find out about her, then sent messengers to get her, slept with her, and conceived. ”The Bible clearly states how easy it is to sin and explains the process in James 1: “but each person is tempted when they are dragged away by their evil desire and enticed.
+Then, after desire has conceived, it gives birth to Sin; and Sin, when it is full-grown, gives birth to death.”
+For out of the heart come evil thoughts, taking the husband’s life, destroying a family with unclean flesh desires.
+After the desire has been conceived, it gives birth to sin; and Sin, when it is fully grown, gives birth to death.
 Evil needs a recipient for his evil work, like a lion looking for someone to devour.
-Jesus Christ mentioned; “that anyone who looks at a woman lustfully has already committed the sin of adultery with her in his heart, that is how easy we can fall to sin “For all have sinned and fall short of the glory of God” (Romans 3:23).
+Jesus Christ mentioned; “that anyone who looks at a woman lustfully has already sinned adultery with her in his heart, that is how easy we can fall to sin “For all have sinned and fall short of the glory of God” (Romans 3:23).

-We believe that God is just to forgive our sins.
-So, make it a habit that before bedtime to express to God how sorry we are for our sins and thank Him for the guidance and protection for the day, repent and ask for forgiveness.
+We believe that God is to forgive our sins.
+So, make it a habit before bedtime to express to God how sorry we are for our sins and thank Him for the guidance and protection for the day, repent and ask for forgiveness.
 Though we are not physically reformed every time we woke up every morning, our spirit is renewed every day by the Holy Spirit.
 There are many ways for us to sin.
-We reacted badly to news especially political news, like for example; on TV, guests in a program with the opinion that you disagree; getting upset that the coffee is not hot enough for the morning sip; cannot find the necktie that matches and so forth and sometimes we rewind the anger of yesterday to the new day that is supposedly a clean spirit with a clear mind.
-There is no doubt in our mind that anger alone can start an unclean day.
+We react severely to news, especially political news, for example; on TV, guests in a program the opinion that we disagree; get upset that the coffee is not hot enough for the morning sip; cannot find the necktie that matches, and so forth and sometimes we rewind the anger of yesterday to the new day that is supposedly a pure spirit with a clear mind.
+We do not doubt that anger alone can start a cloudy day.